-18 – The first Church Council and its decisions
+Study 18: The first church council and its decisions

 This journey into the unknown opened their eyes to what God was doing; and I suppose that if it had been you or me who had been on that trip, we could hardly have waited to get on the next ship and to experience again the work of the Holy Spirit in our lives, and the lives of others.
 But we would have made a mistake, because the experience of the Holy Spirit in our lives comes only when we do the will of God.
 If God has not authorised and approved of what we are doing, we are doing it in our own strength!
 These men knew the heart of God so clearly that they waited in Antioch.
 They were amongst people they knew; people who had sent them out in the first place in response to the Holy Spirit’s prompting, Acts 13:1-3

-When they arrived in Jerusalem, the Church, the apostles and the elders welcomed them, and they shared what God had done through them.
-Now, the thing about people becoming Believers is that God calls them from all sorts of different situations and backgrounds.
-Unless we study the Word of God for ourselves when we become a Christian, we can be easily persuaded that a certain tradition is truth when it isn’t.
-Personally, I was persuaded that the Gifts of the Holy Spirit passed away with the Apostles and I lived like that for the first 12 years of my Christian life!
+When they arrived in Jerusalem, the church, the apostles and the elders welcomed them, and they shared what God had done through them.
+Now, the thing about people becoming believers is that God calls them from all sorts of different situations and backgrounds.
+Unless we study the word of God for ourselves when we become a Christian, we can be easily persuaded that a certain tradition is truth when it isn’t.
+Personally, I was persuaded that the gifts of the Holy Spirit passed away with the apostles and I lived like that for the first twelve years of my Christian life!
 I could even explain to you why those that spoke in tongues were either easily led, misguided or just plain deceived.
-It was I, myself who was deceived.
-I had become so by listening to and believing people with a tradition proliferating the lie.
-I was not able to live in the full power of my faith for those 12 years, and it wasn’t until someone dared to share with me that he thought I was wrong, that God was able to break through into my life.
+It was I, myself, who was deceived.
+I had listened to and believed people with a different tradition.
+I was not able to live in the full power of my faith for those twelve years and, it wasn’t until someone dared to share with me that he thought I was wrong, that God was able to break through into my life.
 So, this is a similar situation.
-Some of those Believers who had been and were still Pharisees, and subject to the pharisaical system of beliefs and traditions started to try to enforce those beliefs on all the Believers.
-Their error was that they believed that Christianity was an addition to the Law, and did not fulfil the Law, so they were bogged down in the traditions of men, Matthew 15:6
+Some of those believers who had been and were still Pharisees and subject to their system of beliefs and traditions, started to try to enforce those beliefs on all the believers.
+Their error was that they believed that Christianity was an addition to the Old Testament law instead of a replacement for it.
+They were bogged down in the traditions of men.
+(Matthew 15:6)

 We cannot carry any of our traditions through into Christianity.
 Christianity is a relationship, not a religion.
-It is being in a real and close relationship with the very Person Who created the Universe, and because He did, He knows how it was designed and what sustains it.
-It is One to one and Jesus loves us enough to die for us.
+It is being in a real and close relationship with the very person who created the universe.
+Because He did, He knows how it was designed and what sustains it.
+It is one-to-one and Jesus loves us enough to die for us.

-Then the whole assembly listened to the testimony of Paul and Barnabas about what God had been doing amongst the Gentiles as they shared the Good News of the Gospel of the Lord Jesus Christ.
+Then the whole assembly listened to the testimony of Paul and Barnabas about what God had been doing amongst the Gentiles as they shared the good news (the gospel) of the Lord Jesus Christ.

-Finally James stood up (James was the brother of Jesus and the recognised leader of the Church).
-He referred what had been happening to the Old Testament in order to make his judgement, Acts 15:16-18.
+Finally James stood up.
+(James was the brother of Jesus and the recognised leader of the church.)
+He referred what had been happening to the Old Testament in order to make his judgement.
+(See Acts 15:16-18.)

 In other words, keep it simple and encourage all men everywhere.
 No church has the entire picture.
-No group whether they are Anglicans, Baptists, Free Church, non-denominational or whatever has the right to speak against any other.
+No group, whether they be Anglicans, Baptists, Free Church, Non-denominational or whatever, has the right to speak against any other.
 Why?
-Because the relationship is not one of local church/denomination to God, instead it is a one to One relationship with Jesus for everybody.
-As we all look to the Head of the Church – Jesus – we will grow in power and into our gifting and therefore into our place in the Body of Christ.
-Your place is not my place, neither is mine yours, but if we each encourage the other, we will together discover God’s purpose for our lives!
+Because the relationship is not one of local church or denomination to God, instead it is a one-to-one relationship with Jesus for everybody.
+As we all look to the Head of the church – Jesus – we will grow in power and into our gifting and, therefore, into our place in the Body of Christ.
+Your place is not my place.
+Neither is mine yours, but if we each encourage the other, we will together discover God’s purpose for our lives!

 Read Acts 15:36-41